“Really? What Is The Official Language Of The United States?”

 Women started voting relatively recently in the United States and around the world.
 For women to actively participate in politics and be world leaders is a new concept for many countries in the Western world.

 We love sugar.
 We are genetically wired to love sugar.
 Sugar activates a rewarding spot in our brain.
 The brain uses 25% of our daily energy, more than any other organ and glucose is its source of fuel.

-I concluded that the FDA is not PROTECTING our health enough from deception.
+I concluded that the FDA is not PROTECTING our health when it comes to sugar deception.

-The FDA is not explaining the danger of sugar clearly enough.
-Let’s exposed the food manufacturers tricks since 50% of our daily sugar consumption is from ingredients that are not clearly marked as sugar.
+The FDA is not explaining the deadly danger of sugar clearly enough to the public and not repetitively enough.
+Let’s exposed the food manufacturers’ tricks since 50% of our daily sugar consumption is from ingredients that are not clearly marked as sugar.

 Why There Are 56 Names For Sugar?

 I found out that Food manufacturers are getting us addicted to sugar by using different sugar names to confuse us on the food label.
 75% of all foods hide sugar under deceitful names.
 Why?